-Additionally, students undergo two internship experiences and the Counseling Practicum to gain hands-on, practical experience in the field under supervision.
+Additionally, you will undergo supervised internships and the Counseling Practicum to gain hands-on, practical experience in the counseling field.

-Graduates with a master’s in Christian counseling are prepared to pursue licensure and a career in faith-centered mental health counseling.
-Graduates may choose to pursue positions working with clients who struggle with substance abuse issues or trauma, or they may decide to focus their practice on marital and family issues.
+With an MS in Clinical Mental Health Counseling with Christian counseling emphasis, graduates can be prepared to pursue licensure and a career in faith-centered mental health counseling.
+You may choose to pursue positions working with clients who struggle with trauma, or you may decide to focus your practice on marital and family issues.

-GCU’s Master of Science in clinical mental health Christian counseling is designed to meet the standards for licensure as a Licensed Associate Counselor (LAC) or a Licensed Professional Counselor (LPC) under regulations applicable to Arizona.
+GCU’s online master’s in clinical mental health counseling with Christian counseling emphasis is designed to meet the standards for licensure as a Licensed Associate Counselor (LAC) or a Licensed Professional Counselor (LPC) under regulations applicable to Arizona.
 Licensure and certification requirements can vary from state to state.
 Students should check the licensing requirements for the state in which they wish to practice.